 This Thai-inspired stir-fry is extra savory, just a touch sweet, and filled with colorful vegetables.

-Your Instant Pot is the perfect tool for cooking juicy chicken breast when you're really pressed for time.
-You can aim for firm but juicy chicken for cubing, or let it cook a little bit longer for tender shredded chicken.
+Your Instant Pot is the perfect tool for cooking juicy chicken breasts when you're really pressed for time.
+You can aim for firm-but-juicy chicken for cubing, or let it cook a little bit longer for tender shredded chicken.

 What makes this recipe stand out is that it eschews the bottle of ranch dressing for a quick homemade version that's brightened with fresh herbs and made tangy with Greek yogurt.